-- Add language to permanently repeal the Global Gag Rule (GGR) The GGR is a harmful policy that negatively impacts the health and lives of communities worldwide, particularly women and girls and LGBT people.
+- Add language to Permanently Repeal the Global Gag Rule (GGR) The GGR is a harmful policy that negatively impacts the health and lives of communities worldwide, particularly women and girls and LGBT people.
 The policy forces foreign NGOs to choose between providing comprehensive sexual and reproductive health services, information, referrals and advocacy or remaining eligible to receive U.S. global health funds.
 The GGR undermines access to contraception, HIV/AIDS services, and maternal health care, contributing to more unintended pregnancies and more unsafe abortions.
-While President Biden rescinded the Trump Administration's version of this policy, it is critical that language be added to the FY 2022 SFOPs appropriations bill to amend the Foreign Assistance Act to ensure that a future President cannot reinstate these damaging restrictions on U.S. funding in the future and sustainable partnerships and progress is possible.
-Permanently repealing the GGR aligns with efforts to re-engage the global community, dismantle white-supremacist, neocolonialist policies, address the worldwide COVID-19 pandemic, and ensure that health care providers can speak freely about all available reproductive health care options. - Update language to allow FP/RH supplies to be procured through the HIV Working Capital Fund Current law only allows "child survival, malaria, tuberculosis, and emerging and infectious diseases" programs to use the HIV/AIDS Working Capital Fund to procure and distribute pharmaceutical commodities for use in U.S. funded programs.
+While President Biden rescinded the Trump Administration's version of this policy, it is critical that language be added to the FY 2022 SFOPs appropriations bill to amend the Foreign Assistance Act to ensure that a future President cannot reinstate these damaging restrictions on U.S. funding in the future and sustainable partnerships and progress is possible. - Update language to allow FP/RH supplies to be procured through the HIV Working Capital Fund Current law only allows "child survival, malaria, tuberculosis, and emerging and infectious diseases" programs to use the HIV/AIDS Working Capital Fund to procure and distribute pharmaceutical commodities for use in U.S. funded programs.
 This change would broaden the fund to allow USAID to use the HIV Working Capital Fund to procure contraceptive commodities and a full range of global health supplies.
-This technical language change would allow USAID the flexibility to purchase the right commodities for countries, when they are needed, in the right amounts, increasing the purchasing power of family planning funding without reducing funding for other critical and complementary health commodities.
+This technical language change would allow USAID the flexibility to purchase the right commodities for countries, when they are needed, in the right amounts, increasing the purchasing power of family planning funding without reducing funding for other critical and complementary health commodities. - Update language to exempt FP/RH from prohibitions on assistance to other countries, like all other global health programs.
+Only one global health program-family planning and reproductive health-is not exempted from a variety of prohibitions on assistance that can and have been enforced against country governments that commit coups, nuclear proliferation, loan default, expropriation of U.S. assets, and other misdeeds.
+Exempting FP/RH programs done in cooperation with foreign governments from defunding when U.S. foreign assistance is otherwise cut off to a country because of various prohibitions in the law is important as a matter of fairness and consistency and will ensure that people who rely on U.S. supported family planning and reproductive health programs aren't punished for their government's misdeeds.